The interplay between bulk flow and boundary conditions on the distribution of micro-swimmers in channel flow: IBM with specular reflection: Origin of the wall depletion region

 \section{IBM with specular reflection: Origin of the wall depletion region}

-For the case of the stochastic individual based model regions of accumulation occur in the $\theta$--$y$ phase space, as observed for the doubly periodic Poiseuille flow and the wall-bounded formulation in section \ref{Sec:SensibleBC}.
+For the case of the stochastic individual based model regions of accumulation occur in the $\theta$--$y$ phase space, as observed for the doubly periodic Poiseuille flow and the wall-bounded formulation in section \ref{Sec:Specular}.
 However, in the case of the wall-bounded distribution with specular reflection at the walls, a drop in cell accumulation occurs around $\theta=0$ at $y=-1$, and $\theta=2\pi$ at $y=1$ which increases with increased run time.
-This drop in accumulation is found to be a numerical artefact due to the discrete nature of the numerical method in the IBM.
+One factor which can contribute to this drop in local cell density is a time-stepping effect due to the discrete nature of the numerical method in the IBM.

 To illustrate this, consider the case of a purely deterministic system such that the cells must all follow predetermined trajectories.
-However, time is a discrete variable in the differential equation.
-Over a run time $T=600$, we find a 50\% cell depletion in a radius of $2\epsilon(=0.08)$ about $(\theta,y)=(0,-1)$, when increasing step size from $\mathrm{d}t=10^{-3}$ to $\mathrm{d}t=0.1$ as seen in figures \ref{IBMPe10Gapdt0pt001} and \ref{IBMPe10Gapdt0pt1}.
-As shown in the schematic in figure \ref{GapSchematic}, if a swimmer (the blue particle) begins on a deterministic trajectory given by the dotted blue line, due to distrete step sizes, the swimmer will gradually stray further from the continuous trajectory with consecutive steps.
-This effect is compounded when the last step in the orbit overshoot (see the red particle on the right), and undergo specular reflection (the red particle on the left) to a position firmly outside its previous deterministic trajectory.
-With each cycle of reflection, the particle moves further from $\theta=0$, and create an artificial cell depletion region.
-In figure \ref{NearWallBehaviourGap} we consider the distribution $\psi$ in space $y$ at $\theta=0$, and find stark cell depletion after time $T=600$ for $\mathrm{d}t=0.1$ at the walls.
-As these cells move away from the wall due to numerical leaking, they accumulate and form an artificially large peak around $y=\pm 0.86$ for $T=600$.
+However, as time is discretised the time steps are of finite size.
+As shown in the schematic in figure \ref{GapSchematic}, if a swimmer (the blue particle) begins on a deterministic trajectory given by the dotted blue line, due to discrete step sizes, the swimmer will gradually drift further from the continuous trajectory with consecutive steps.
+This effect is compounded when the last step in the orbit(see the red particle on the right) undergoes specular reflection (the red particle on the left) to a position firmly outside its previous deterministic trajectory.
+With each cycle of reflection, the particle moves further from $\theta=0$, and contributes to local cell depletion.
+In a fully deterministic case for $\beta=0.99$, over a run time $T=600$, we have found a 50\% cell depletion in a radius $r_\epsilon(=0.08)$ about $(\theta,y)=(0,-1)$, when increasing step size from $\mathrm{d}t=10^{-3}$ to $\mathrm{d}t=0.1$ as seen in figures \ref{IBMDetermGapdt0pt001} and \ref{IBMDetermGapdt0pt1}.